 Teaching and Learning

 Academies have curriculum flexibility in order to better match the curriculum to the needs of their students.
-Given the high ability of our students, this means that our curriculum structure is predicated around the central importance of challenge and high achievement.
-In-line with this philosophy, Colyton Grammar School delivers its Key Stage 3 programme in three years (Years 7, 8 and 9) thereby facilitating opportunities for greater breadth and depth in the exam years.
-Our GCSE courses are taught over two years (Years 10 and 11) thereby allowing Year 12 and 13 students to follow a focused two year Sixth Form programme.
+Given the high ability of our students, this means that our curriculum structure is predicated around the importance of challenge and high achievement.
+In line with this philosophy, Colyton Grammar School delivers its Key Stage 3 programme in two years (Years 7 and 8) thereby facilitating opportunities for greater breadth and depth in the exam years.
+Our GCSE courses are taught over three years (Years 9, 10 and 11) thereby allowing Year 12 and 13 students to follow a focused two year Sixth Form programme.

 Key Stage 3

 In Key Stage 3, students follow the full range of National Curriculum subjects.